jcrossley3/lein-modules/README.md

   shared dependencies in a single place.
 And like the `:inherited` profile, when multiple `:versions` maps are found among ancestors, the most immediate take precedence.
-* `:dirs` - A vector of relative paths.
-Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can override that behavior by specifying exactly which directories contain child modules.
+* `:dirs` - A vector of strings denoting the relative paths to the project's child modules.
+Normally, they're discovered automatically by searching for project.clj files beneath the project's `:root` with a related parent, but this vector can override that behavior by specifying exactly which directories contain child modules.
 This vector is only required when your module hierarchy doesn't match your directory hierarchy, e.g. when a parent module is in a sibling directory.
 Regardless of this option, build order is always determined by child module interdependence.
+* `:parent` - A string denoting the relative path to the parent project's directory.
+If unset, the value of the `:relative-path` of the `:parent` vector will be used, and if that's unset, the default value is `".."`.
+You can explicitly set it to `nil` to signify that the project has no parent.
-* `:subprocess` - The name of the executable invoked for each child project in a separate process by the `modules` subtask.
+* `:subprocess` - The name of the executable invoked by the `modules` subtask for each child module in a separate process.
 Its default value is `"lein"`.
 You can optionally set it to false.
-This will speed up your build considerably since it runs every child module's task in the same process that invoked `lein modules ...` This should be ok for most tasks, but can lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
+This will speed up your build considerably since it runs every child module's task in the same process that invoked `lein modules ...` This should be ok for most tasks, but can sometimes lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
 Still, for common tasks like `clean` it can be convenient to configure a `:fast` profile that sets `:subprocess` to false for projects with lots of child modules.

 ## Example